georgehtliu/MERN-Photo-Album/README.md

 cd ../client
 npm start
 ```
-Visit http://localhost:3000/ on your browswer.
+Visit http://localhost:3000/ on your browser.